minihazel/FIKA-FPS/README.md

 ### Make sure you have run the game (and made it to the main menu) on BOTH the Server and Client machines.

-LAN is for closed networks, where both Server and Client are machines on the same network/WiFi.
+LAN is for closed networks, where both Server and Player are machines on the same network/WiFi.

-WAN is for the whole world, where Server and Client are machines on separate networks/WiFi.
+WAN is for the whole world, where Server and Player are machines on separate networks/WiFi.

 When your setup is done, you should have TWO (2) separate folders.

-- One (1) folder for the Server + Dedicated Client.
+- One (1) folder for the Server + Headless Client.
-- One (1) folder for the Client.
+- One (1) folder for the Player.

 # Navigation hub